-Ms. Yap, 71, Filipino, is a Director of APC Group, Inc. Ms. Yap holds key positions in SM Investments Corporation as a Senior Vice President - Office of the Chairman Emeritus and Securities Department.
-She is also a Director of Belle Corporation, and a member of its Executive Committee.
+Ms. Yap, 72, Filipino, is a Director of the Company.
+Ms. Yap holds key positions in SM investments Corporation as a Senior Vice President - Office of the Chairman Emeritus and Securities Department.
+She is also a Non-Executive Director of Belle Corporation.